Iraqi art scene suffers as bombers hit public spaces, apathy sets in

 "The majority of people don't care for art, for theatre, because they do not see it as important now," he said.
 "The most important things for them are food and just living."

 Iraq has a long history in the arts, particularly sculpture, a staple of artistic life here since ancient times.
-In the Islamic period, Iraq's cities were famous centers of poetry and manuscript illustration.
+In the Islamic period, Iraq's cities were famous centres of poetry and manuscript illustration.

 Gallery owners and art collectors in the region say some of the most exciting contemporary pieces in the Middle East come from Iraqi artists, such as Hanaa Malallah or Halim al-Karim, but most are working abroad in Europe or the United States.